THE SEYCHELLES BORDERS HAVE BEEN RE-OPENED DUE TO THE OVERNMENT’S PERCEIVED SUCCESS ON THE COVID-19 VACCINATION CAMPAIGN WHICH IS ONGOING.

 CGS for domestic companies is now also available by application for an increased cost under the New Regulations – application must be made in person at the RoC Office and thereafter when the CGS is ready physical collection of the CGS must be arranged by the applicant.

-4. Other searches – how are these being conducted?
+4. Other searches – open with restrictions

-5. Court sessions and position (including filings and hearings)
+5. Court sessions and position (including filings and hearings) - normal services

-Those who need to attend the Court Registrar’s office for the restricted services are subject to strict health guidelines (as approved by the Ministry for Health) which had already been put in place in May 2020.
+Those who need to attend the Court Registrar’s office are subject to strict health guidelines (as approved by the Ministry for Health) which had already been put in place in May 2020.
 The guidelines outline the policy for the amended practices in response to the Covid-19 pandemic.
 The priority of all service providers in the legal system is to ensure the reduction of the likelihood of contracting the Covid-19 virus through the implementation of best practice standards, including: (a) Promoting good levels of personal safety and hygiene for clients and employees; (b) Ensuring the maintaining of safe social distances; (c) The protection of vulnerable clients and employees; and (d) Encouraging and adopting technologies to reduce the need for gatherings.

-6. Any travel restrictions
+6. Any travel restrictions - open with restrictions

-The Seychelles authorities continue to exercise strict medical surveillance which have been put in place to detect any new COVID-19 cases and take the necessary steps needed to contain the virus.
+The Seychelles authorities continue to exercise strict medical surveillance which have been put in place to detect any new Covid-19 cases and take the necessary steps needed to contain the virus.
 With these 3 pillars: (1) strict border controls, (2) rigorous contact tracing and (3) testing, they will continue to minimise risks and keep the situation under control.

 7. Other Temporary Regulatory Measures

 Although there is no official “lockdown” in the country, certain restrictions on the movement of people within the country are still in force.
 E.g workers are still being encouraged to work from home where possible, social gatherings are restricted and only permissible by permission from the Ministry of Health under strict guidance.